lorforlinux/docs.beagleboard.io/boards/beaglev/fire/gateware/gateware-design-intro.rst

 The overall gateware is made-up of several blocks, some of them interchangeable.
 These blocks are all clocked and reset by another "Clock and Resets" block not showed in the diagram for clarity.

-Each gateware block is associated with a BeagleV-Fire connector.
+Each gateware block is associated with one of BeagleV-Fire's connectors.

 All gateware blocks have an AMBA APB target interface for software to access control and status registers defined by the gateware to operate digital logic defined by the gateware block.
 This is the